Product

 Marginal profit is the additional profit earned from producing and selling one more unit, calculated as marginal revenue minus marginal cost.

-• Calculate marginal revenue: divide the change in total revenue by the change in quantity sold
+• Calculate marginal revenue: divide the change in total revenue by the change in subscribers or units sold.

-• Calculate marginal cost: divide the change in total costs by the change in quantity produced
+• Calculate marginal cost: divide the change in total costs by the change in quantity, including hosting, support, and onboarding costs for that cohort.

-For SaaS founders tracking subscription revenue, Baremetrics surfaces the MRR and cost data you need to run these calculations without building custom reports from scratch.
+Baremetrics surfaces the MRR, ARR, and revenue movement data you need to run this marginal profit analysis without building custom reports in a spreadsheet.

 • What is the difference between marginal profit, average profit, and total profit?

-Marginal profit measures the gain from one additional unit, average profit is the mean profit across all units sold, and total profit is the full amount earned across everything produced.
+Marginal profit measures the gain from one additional unit, average profit is the mean gain across all units sold, and total profit is the full amount earned across everything produced.

-All three numbers can tell a different story at the same moment in time.
-A SaaS business might show strong total profit while marginal profit on new subscribers is declining, which is an early warning sign worth catching.
-Tracking each metric separately gives founders a more accurate picture of whether growth is genuinely profitable or just masking a cost problem.
+All three numbers can tell a different story at the same moment.
+A SaaS business might show strong total profit while marginal profit on new subscribers is declining, which signals a pricing or cost problem before it shows up in headline revenue.
+Confusing these three measures leads to poor production and pricing decisions.
+Using marginal profit analysis alongside MRR tracking gives subscription businesses a more accurate picture of unit economics than total profit alone.

-• How does marginal profit apply to a SaaS business?
+• How does marginal profit relate to SaaS unit economics like LTV and churn?

 Timothy Ware